vhallac/Guild2Guild/readme.txt

   /g2g [on|off]

-The turn guild chat on or off:
+To turn guild chat on or off:

   /g2g gchat [on|off]

-The turn officer chat on or off:
+To turn officer chat on or off:

   /g2g ochat [on|off]

+To turn relay change notification on or off:

+  /g2g relaynotify [on|off]

-The set or change the hidden synchronization channel used by this addon:
+To set or change the hidden synchronization channel used by this addon:

   /g2g channel [MY_CHANNEL]